Oil jumps 4% on fears Suez Canal blockage may last weeks

 The oil markets were also lifted by worries over escalating geopolitical risk in the Middle East.
 Yemen’s Houthi forces on Friday said they launched attacks on facilities owned by Saudi Aramco.

-Expectations that the Organization of the Petroleum Exporting Countries and its allies will likely maintain their lower production also supported prices.
+Prices also drew support from expectations that the Organization of the Petroleum Exporting Countries and its allies will maintain lower production.

-Big oil importer India said Saudi Arabia telling it to tap its oil stockpiles to tackle high prices was “undiplomatic.”
+Goldman Sachs said it expects OPEC+ to keep production unchanged for May when the group meets next week, “with a still large ramp-up of 3.4 million barrels per day expected by September.”

 Acting a week ahead of the OPEC+ meeting, Abu Dhabi National Oil Company (ADNOC) has deepened crude oil supply cuts to Asian customers in June to 10%-15% from 5%-15% in May, several sources said.